brycx/brycx.github.io/_posts/2018-08-27-securing-hkdf-against-backdoors.md

 The second is to make HKDF backdoor-resistant using random salts in the compression function of the hashing primitive.
 A method first introduced by Shai Halevi and Hugo Krawczyk [Ref 2].
 In this post I will focus on the implementation of making HKDF backdoor-resistant and talk about some drawbacks I think will prevent it from being adopted into existing protocols.

-I won't be going into details about the specific security properties, proofs, etc. These are all available in the papers listed in the "References" section.
+I won't be going into details about the specific definitions, proofs, etc. These are all available in the papers listed in the "References" section.
 "Backdoored Hash Functions: Immunizing HMAC and HKDF" also discusses the likelihood of- and how to plant backdoors in collision-resistant hash functions.

 On the definition of a backdoor:
 > "_A backdoored hash function is a function which is designed by an adversary together with a short backdoor